The canyon that makes waves

 With a maximum depth of at least 5,000 meters (16,000 ft), the Nazaré Canyon is about 230 kilometers (140 miles) long.

 The mechanics of the Nazaré Canyon wave tells us why surfers may get the largest swells of all time, in this spot.
-When swell energy heads to shore, it is quickly channeled and amplified through the submarine ravine.
+When swell energy heads toward the shore, it is quickly channeled and amplified through the submarine ravine.